christopheroye/Mello/README.md

 ## Features:

-* Sign up account creation
+* User account creation

 * Create Boards

+* Add and delete boards, cards, and tasks

-* Create card task
+* Drag and drop boards and task

 * Invite others to your board